International Office – Mansfield, Ohio

 Lori Lower began her duties as administrative assistant in February 2017.
 Her responsibilities include oversight of the volunteers, media updates, editing of documents, and other duties involved in managing the International Office of globalLead, as well as assisting the director with the many details related to his upcoming trips.

-Lori and her husband attend Ashland Brethren in Christ Church, where she serves as the church board secretary, on the worship design team, and as prayer coordinator.
+Lori and her husband attend Ashland Brethren in Christ Church, where she serves on the worship design team and as prayer coordinator.

 Volunteers, Out of Office